Invoice generator.

 - Enter your client's information under Bill To.

-- Add one or more line items — describe the work, enter quantity or hours, and the rate.
-The amount is calculated automatically.
+- Add one or more line items: describe the work, enter quantity or hours, and the rate.
+The amount calculates automatically.

 - Set a tax rate (VAT, GST, sales tax) if applicable, and a discount if you're offering one.

-That's it — no account, no email capture, no watermark.
-Your invoice data stays in your browser (localStorage) so you can come back and re-download without re-typing.
+That's it.
+No account, no email capture, no watermark.
+Your invoice stays in your browser (localStorage) so you can come back and re-download without re-typing.

 A legally sound, professional invoice has these elements.
 This generator includes all of them: